TheAssemblyArmada/Thyme-Wiki/LOGFILE:-Various-Ideas-&-Thoughts.md

 # Various Ideas
 ## Controllability
-* Ability to adjust location of the offmap cargo plane spawnpoint for caputrable tech buildings
+* Ability to adjust location of the offmap cargo plane spawnpoint for caputrable tech buildings (Ai should also be able to do this)

 ## Gameplay Logic
 * Ability to reverse the cargo loading procedure - Instead of the unit to be loaded moving to the transporter, the unit stands still and the transporter comes to it.